Flerp/RetroCake/README.md

 	All Games Start in Fullscreen.
 	You can bring up the RetroArch menu with Start and Select

-## Update RetroArch Cores to the latest Nightly Build.
+## Update RetroArch Cores to the Latest Nightly Build

-Self Explanatory.
+Self Explanatory
 This updates all RetroArch Cores (108 total)

-# Manage Additional Emulators.
+# Manage Additional Emulators

 This option installs emulators for systems that RetroArch cannot emulate.
 Current emulators are: